ceejbot/galls-law/one-shot.md

 # end 2014: rewrite

+* a use for our node expertise
+* microservices
 * future scaling
 * ability to add features easily
-* a use for our node expertise
+* scoped modules!

 ^ In order to have money coming in, we needed to make something worth paying for. we needed to start adding features Adding those features to the app embedded in couch was a non-starter

+---

+# scoped modules

+Namespaces!
+Everybody can make public scoped modules.

+* `request`
+* `@ceejbot/request`
+* `@mikeal/request`

+$7/month and you can create private scoped modules.

+---

+# team

+* 3 engineers on the registry & operations
+* 2 engineers on the website
+* 2 engineers on the command-line client

+^ I soaked up most of the operations work during the main project.
+The CLI is in the middle of its own massive rewrite project.

 ---